Tekkaman: The Space Knight

-Tekkaman: The Space Knight (宇宙の騎士テッカマン, Uchū no Kishi Tekkaman) is a Japanese anime produced by Tatsunoko Productions in 1975.
+Tekkaman: The Space Knight (宇宙の騎士テッカマン, Uchū no Kishi Tekkaman) is a Japanese anime produced by Tatsunoko Production in 1975.
 A short-lived English adaptation aired in the U.S. in 1984.
 The first 13 episodes streamed in Japanese with English subtitles on Anime Sols as of spring 2013 exclusively in North America, but the website is now defunct.
 All 26 episodes were streaming on Viewster in several countries until the website went defunct in 2019.
 In the 1990s, it was followed by the much more popular Tekkaman Blade, which was dubbed in the U.S. by Saban as Teknoman.

 Plot

-The Earth has entered the 21st century and it is in peril.
-The “Green Earth” project has been abandoned and scientists look to the stars to find a “Second Earth.”
-The Space Angel, on its mission to find this “Second Earth,” is attacked by a group of aliens named the “Waldarians.”
-The Space Angel is destroyed and with it the hope of mankind.
-Dr. Amachi manages to create “Pegas” and the “Teksetter” system, designed to combat the aliens by augmenting a human with a certain wavelength into a Tekkaman, giving them enhanced strength abilities.
-Test pilots George Minami and Hiromi Amachi, along with Andro Umeda and Mutan, two alien beings from the planet Sanno, rid the dying Earth from the threat of the “Waldaster” and continue to research the “Leap Flight Engine” to reach a new home for humanity.
+The Earth has entered the 21st century, and it is in peril.
+The "Green Earth" project has been abandoned, and scientists look to the stars to find a "Second Earth".
+The "Space Angel", on its mission to find this "Second Earth", is attacked by a group of aliens named the "Waldarians".
+The "Space Angel", commanded by the father of hot-headed young space pilot Joji Minami (Barry Gallagher in the English dub), is destroyed and with it the hope of mankind.

+Professor Souzou Amachi (Dr. Richardson) develops the powerful new alloy "tekka" and manages to create the Gigantor-like flying robot "Pegas" and the "Teksetter" system it contains, designed to combat the aliens by augmenting a human with a certain wavelength into the mighty Tekkaman, an indestructible armor-clad "Space Knight" endowed with enhanced strength, the ability to survive in space, and the deadly twin-bladed "Tek Lancer" that can slice through the hull of a spaceship as if it were paper.

+Joji is given the ability to transform into Tekkaman and ride through space on the back of Pegas.
+Now along with Prof. Amachi's tech-savvy daughter Hiromi (Patricia Richardson) and the sardonic blond-afroed Andro and squirrel-like little Mutan who are from the far-off frozen planet Sanno and possess the power of teleportation, he fights to rid the dying Earth from the threat of the "Waldaster" and continue to research the "Leap Flight Engine" to reach a new home for humanity.